Geodesics of positive Lagrangians from special Lagrangians with boundary: Background

 Let $N,M$ be smooth manifolds, $M$ perhaps with boundary.
 Denote by $\diff(M)$ the diffeomorphisms of $M$ preserving each boundary component.
 That is, if $\varphi \in \diff(M)$ and $B \subset \partial M$ is a component, then $\varphi(B) = B.$ \begin{dfn} An \emph{immersed (resp. embedded) submanifold of $N$ of type $M$} is an equivalence class of immersions (resp. embeddings),

 where the equivalence is with respect to the $\diff(M)$-action: The immersions $f$ and $f'$ are equivalent if there exists $\varphi\in\diff(M)$ such that

-We say that $K=[f]$ is \emph{free} if $f$ has trivial isotropy subgroup.
+We say that an immersion $f$ or an immersed submanifold $K=[f]$ is \emph{free} if $f$ has trivial isotropy subgroup.
 We say that $K$ has boundary if $M$ does.
 In this case, to each boundary component of $M$ we associate a boundary component of $K,$ which is itself an immersed submanifold. \end{dfn}

 \begin{dfn} Let $K$ be an immersed submanifold of $N$ of type $M$.
 A \emph{point} $p\in K$ is an equivalence class of pairs, $p=[(f,q)]$, where $f:M\to N$ represents $K$ and $q\in M$.
 The pairs $(f,q)$ and $(f',q')$ are equivalent if there exists $\varphi\in\diff(M)$ such that